Earn Your Master of Arts in Special Education with a concentration in General Curriculum K-12 Online

 To fill the need for more qualified educators in critical shortage teaching areas in Virginia, students in this online master’s special ed K12 program may apply for tuition assistance* through the Virginia Teaching Scholarship Loan Program.
 Qualified applicants may also receive TEACH Grant financial assistance.
 Additionally, earning this graduate degree in special education may help you increase your earning potential as a working educator.

-Graduates of this online M.A.
-Special Education – General Curriculum K-12 will:
+Graduates of this online master's in special education – General Curriculum K-12 will:

-• Learn how to evaluate a spectrum of abilities such as cognition, motor sensory, communication, adaptive behavior and social competitive to develop a plan for optimal student success
+• Learn how to evaluate a spectrum of abilities such as cognition, motor sensory, communication, adaptive behavior and social competitiveness to develop a plan for optimal student success

 • Perform an in-depth study into moral development, values clarification, and perceptual and cognitive factors in learning and reading

-• Grow skills in evaluating and writing a research proposal
+• Grow skills in evaluating and writing research proposals

 • Gain hands-on learning through clinical field experience and an internship teaching students with mild disabilities

-• Learn how to evaluate a spectrum of abilities such as cognition, motor sensory, communication, adaptive behavior and social competitive to develop a plan for optimal student success
+• Learn how to evaluate a spectrum of abilities such as cognition, motor sensory, communication, adaptive behavior and social competitiveness to develop a plan for optimal student success

 • Perform an in-depth study into moral development, values clarification, and perceptual and cognitive factors in learning and reading

-• Grow skills in evaluating and writing a research proposal
+• Grow skills in evaluating and writing research proposals

 • Gain hands-on learning through clinical field experience and an internship teaching students with mild disabilities